christopheradams/elixir_style_guide/CONTRIBUTING.md

 **IMPORTANT**: By submitting a patch, you agree that your work will be licensed under the license used by the project.

+## The Project Board

+If you are looking for issues to work on, the [project board][Project KanBan] is the place to go.
+Usually, you look at the issues from right to left, as the ones in the rightmost part are the closer to get merged and have higher priority.

+If you just want to dive in and start writing, the backlog has the 'ready to be picked up' issues.
+These issues have been discussed already and are most likely just waiting for someone to make a PR.
+Just look for the issues with the `enhancement` and/or `help wanted` labels.

 ## Collaborators

 If you have contributed to the repository you can be appointed as a collaborator